-- TCO calculation is an easy topic which vendors deliberately confuse customers.
+- TCO calculation is an easy topic in which vendors deliberately confuse customers.

 The Basics of TCO

 Before we dive into the details of how TCO is performed and how it has influenced decision-making, let’s start off with the absolute basics of TCO.

 What is Total Cost of Ownership?

 Total cost of ownership, or TCO, is the complete cost of owning something.
 TCO can be rearward looking an accounting of what a purchase actually cost.
 However, in most cases a TCO analysis results in a forward projection or forecast.
 TCO for enterprise software is the overall sum of the costs of the four main TCO categories:

 - Maintenance Cost

 The primary concept behind TCO is that often all costs are not considered or calculated when making purchasing decisions.
 The purchase of an automobile is a good example.
 If, for instance, a person were to

 budget all of their current excess discretionary income for a car and use its purchase price as a budgetary guideline, they would soon run into trouble because an automobile has ongoing additional costs such as maintenance.
 Anyone who has owned a car, a house, a boat, or any capital expense item would know that it is all too easy to overlook maintenance costs when making a purchase.
 How often have you heard a friend declare that if they had known the full cost of an item, they never would have purchased it in the first place?